-ECO Button and OC Button
+Power Button (PW_SW) and OC Button (OC)

-GIGABYTE's unique ECO button provides power-saving features by automatically reducing the overall power consumption according to current system load.
+The power button allows users to quickly turn on/off the computer in an open-case environment when they want to change hardware components or conduct hardware testing.
 The OC button helps enthusiasts and overclockers not only get the most performance from their hardware, but also the absolute most enjoyable OC experience.